 1. The Open-iSCSI administration utility binds the MAC address of each iSCSI port as an identity to create a configuration database.
-If a MAC address for an iSCSI port changes, the configuration data will be invalid.
+If a MAC address for an iSCSI port changes, the configuration data is invalid.
 MAC addresses can be changed using firmware updates, or by changing the profile or personality of the adapter.

-Non-boot persistent sessions will no longer work.
-Therefore, all previously mounted partitions will not be found.
-When iscsid attempts to open sessions through the iSCSI port with a changed MAC address, expect to see the following message:
+Nonboot persistent sessions no longer work.
+Therefore, all previously mounted partitions are not found.
+When iscsid attempts to open sessions through the iSCSI port with a changed MAC address, the following message appears: